AHasnain3/ahasnain3.github.io/README.md

 ## Research

-**JetAuto Autonomous Navigation (with Chuck Thorpe)**
+**JetAuto Autonomous Navigation**
-Using **neural networks, ROS, and OpenCV**, we developed methods to enable a JetAuto robot to navigate autonomously.
+As a Visiting Researcher at Clarkson University, I lead a project team of undergraduate and master’s students developing methods for autonomous navigation on the JetAuto robot.
-This research was conducted under the supervision of [**Chuck Thorpe**](https://www.clarkson.edu/people/chuck-thorpe), a pioneer in robotics.
+Using **neural networks, ROS, and OpenCV**, we have built perception, control, and vision pipelines that enable the robot to navigate real-world environments autonomously.
-Our work focused on perception, control, and vision pipelines for robust real-world navigation.
+I report directly to [**Chuck Thorpe**](https://www.clarkson.edu/people/chuck-thorpe), a pioneer in robotics, who serves as my mentor on this research.

 ---

 ## Projects

 - [GT Movies Store](gt-movies.md)
-  A Django 5 web application built as part of coursework, featuring a movie catalog with search, add/edit functionality, and user authentication.
+  A Django 5 web application built as part of CS 2340 coursework, featuring a movie catalog with search, add/edit functionality, and user authentication.